scaleflex/SyliusCloudimagePlugin/README.md

 **Options**

+**Prerender:** If enabled, image url will be updated to {token}.cloudimg.io and disable CI Responsive JS.

 **Use origin URL:** If enabled, the module will only add query parameters to the image source URL without prefixing it with `{token}.cloudimg.io`.

 **Ignore Image Size Node:** useful for improving compatibility with some themes.